akrzemi1/__sandbox__/string_view_ctor.md

 Technically, to fix it one can add a precondition on `display2()`: "`message.data()` should point to a null-terminated sequence", but this is probably nobody's intention.

-This illustrates that a top-bottom approach to migrating C-string interfaces to `std::string_view` is impossible in general, although in practice any interface that isn't calling into a C-string interface has no problem.
+This illustrates that a top-bottom approach to migrating C-string interfaces to `std::string_view` is impossible in general, unless you know that the argument is not passed down to another C-string interface.
 Bottom-up conversion is more generally possible and preferable.

-This also illustrates that it is not possible to migrate even C-string interfaces to `std::string_view`.
+This also illustrates that it is not possible to mechanically migrate even C-string interfaces to `std::string_view`.
 At least not all of them.
 Regardless if we accept P0903R1 or not.

 Also, when changing the interfaces from `const char *` to `std::string_view` one needs to have a clear purpose: why was `const char*` bad?
 What is better after such change?
-One answer for this question is, "we do not want `const char*` because it allows the null pointer value and it causes muddles the design: we want to avoid answering the question what to do on null pointer for every function."
+One answer for this question is, "we do not want `const char*` because it allows the null pointer value and it  muddles the design: we want to avoid answering the question what to do on null pointer for every function."
 If this should be the intent, changing `std::string_view` modified by P0903R1 only moves the ambiguity to `std::string_view`.
 You have a type now with no clear semantics which becomes an ambiguity on its own.
-And you have deprived yourself of the old narrow-contract `std::string_view` that was able to introduce clear semantics (string and nothing else) to the parts of your program that got rid of nunclear semantics.
+And you have deprived yourself of the old narrow-contract `std::string_view` that was able to introduce clear semantics (string and nothing else) to the parts of your program that got rid of unclear semantics.

 ## 4. Holding not-a-string value in `std::string_view`